27escape/App-Basis-ConvertText2/README.md

 This should generally be used as a short block as an easy way to increment appendix values in headings.

-Appendicies will be created as 'Appendix A', 'Appendix B' etc
+Appendicies will be created as 'Appendix A', 'Appendix B' etc.

 <table class='box' width='99%'>
 <tr><th width='50%'>Example</th><th>Output</th></tr>